akaritakai/pcgen-custom/README.md

-# pcgen-custom
+# PCGen

-My custom build for PCGen
+This repository contains my custom build of PCGen and characters created with it.